What is Electronic Ignition System, its Diagram and How it Works?

 The ignition coil is advantageous as it helps to produce high voltage to the spark plug.
 The component is a pulse-type transformer, and it produces the short fire or spark of high voltage for the combustion.

-The ignition coil is two sets of winding, which include primary winding (outer winding) and secondary winding (inner winding).
+The ignition coil is two sets of windings, which include primary winding (outer winding) and secondary winding (inner winding).

 Distributor: